ca0v/aws-lab/README.md

 * Got access to the database from my local desktop
 * Was able to programmatically create a table and insert data into it
 * Not sure where to put DB credentials
+* [this test](http://localhost:3000/api) queries the database and returns the results

 ## Installed AWS CLI